OLSR/olsrd/README.md

 ## Starting OLSRd

+By default the configuration will be loaded from /etc/olsrd/olsrd.conf

 Assuming your interfaces you want olsrd to listen on are ``eth0, wlan0 and lo`` you could start it like this:

   * ``sudo ./olsrd_static -i eth0 wlan0 lo -d 0``